Delia Smith: Early life

-Born to Harold Bartlett Smith (1920–1999), an English RAF radio operator, and Welsh mother Etty Jones Lewis (1919–2020), in Woking, Surrey, Smith attended Bexleyheath School, leaving at the age of 16 without a single O-level.
+Born to Harold Bartlett Smith (1920–1999), an English RAF radio operator and tool salesman, and a Welsh mother, Etty Jones Lewis (1919–2020), in Woking, Surrey, her parents divorced when she was 15 years old and her brother was aged 7.
+Smith attended Bexleyheath School, leaving at the age of 16 without any qualifications.
 Her first job was as a hairdresser; she also worked as a shop assistant and in a travel agency.

 Cookery career

-At 21, she started work in a small restaurant in Paddington, initially washing dishes before moving on to waitressing and eventually being allowed to help with the cooking.
+In 1962 at age 21, she started work in a small restaurant in Paddington, washing dishes before moving on to waitressing, then helping with the cooking.
 She started reading English cookery books in the Reading Room at the British Museum, trying out the recipes on a Harley Street family with whom she was living.
 Her next job was at Carlton Studios in London, where she prepared food for studio photography.

 In 1969 Smith was taken on as the cookery writer for the Daily Mirror's newly launched magazine.
 Their deputy editor was Michael Wynn-Jones, whom she later married.
 Her first piece featured kipper pâté, beef in beer and cheesecake.
-She baked the cake that was used on the cover of The Rolling Stones' album Let It Bleed.
+She baked the cake that was used on the cover of The Rolling Stones' album Let It Bleed, which she later recalled was in response to a request that was for "a gaudy cake" that had to look "really horrible."
 In 1972 Smith started a column in the Evening Standard.
 She later defected to the rival Evening News, but she returned to the Standard when that newspaper bought out the News.
 She wrote for both for 12 years; later she wrote a column for the Radio Times until 1986.

 Smith's first television appearances came in the early 1970s, as resident cook on BBC East's regional magazine programme Look East, shown on BBC One across East Anglia.
 Following this, she was offered her own cookery television show, Family Fare which ran between 1973 and 1975.